simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### New features

   * Documentation update
   * Added new language.
-Now there are two different portugese dialects.
+Now there are two different portuguese dialects.
   * Consent "module" modified.
 Now added support for preselecting the checkbox by a configuration parameter.
 Consent module supports